ChenchengLiang/Relational-Hypergraph-Neural-Network-PyG/README.md

 ## Build Environment:

-We first build [Apptainer](https://apptainer.org/docs/admin/main/index.html) images (similar to docker) to be our environment.
+We first build [Apptainer](https://apptainer.org/docs/admin/main/index.html) images (similar to docker) to serve as our environment.
-Apptainer installation instructions can be find [here](https://apptainer.org/docs/admin/main/installation.html).
+Apptainer installation instructions can be found [here](https://apptainer.org/docs/admin/main/installation.html).

-If you don't use container, you can also follow the command in .def files mentioned following to install everything.
+If you don't use containers, you can also follow the commands in .def files mentioned below to install everything.

 #### 1. Eldarica container
-In the folder container of this repository, build a Eldarica image by:
+In the folder container of this repository, build an Eldarica image by:
 ```
 apptainer build eldarica_image.sif eldarica-compile-unsatcore-recipe.def
 ```
-This command build an image named eldarica_image.sif, and the recipe file is eldarica-compile-unsatcore-recipe.def. eldarica_image.sif contains Eldarica and its dependencies.
+This command builds an image named eldarica_image.sif, and the recipe file is eldarica-compile-unsatcore-recipe.def. eldarica_image.sif contains Eldarica and its dependencies.

 Run this image by: